jobeastwood/gesrtp-py/README.md

 Formula: **Protocol Address = PLC Register Number - 1**

-See `ADDRESSING_SCHEME.md` for detailed explanation.
+See `docs/protocol.md` section 4 for detailed explanation of the addressing scheme.

 ### Basic Example